Compressor Overheating - Causes and Fixes

-Keep your air compressor running cool and at peak performance all summer long.
+Keep your machine's air compressor running cool and at peak performance all summer long with these regular maintenance steps.

 Some of our older machines come with APT compressors, on which the alternator is right behind the radiator.
 If you plan to pressure wash the radiator fins on an APT compressor, simply put a piece of cardboard in front of the alternator to protect it.
 You can always use compressed air instead, and not worry about protecting the alternator.